Iriomote cat: Live specimen acquisition to announcement

-In June 1965, Togawa returned to Iriomote with Koura in order to obtain a complete set of remains, a live specimen, and information regarding the cat's ecology.
+In June 1965, Togawa returned to Iriomote with Koura to obtain a complete set of remains, a live specimen, and information regarding the cat's ecology.
 They brought box traps and silvervine to aid their efforts in catching a live cat.
 According to hunters, though, only one or two cats per year were caught, and the number of remaining cats was probably quite low.
 Togawa did not expect to catch one alive.

 In May 1965, prior to Togawa's return to the island, a group of children from Ōhara Elementary School (大原小学校) on a field trip to the southern part of the island found a weakened, injured male Iriomote cat at the base of the small Maaree Waterfall (マーレー滝, Maaree Taki) on Haemita Beach (南風見田の浜, Haemita no Hama).
 The teacher in charge of the children took the cat.
 Another teacher preserved the pelt in formalin and buried the skeleton in a wooden box behind the school.
 Togawa exhumed the remains, and this cat became the prototype for the species.
 In addition to this example, the scientists also were able to obtain the crushed skull of a kitten from the neighboring Yubu Island that was later reconstructed by Imaizumi.

-In addition to researching the Iriomote cat, Togawa also looked into rumors of a larger cat on the island (see #Yamapikaryaa) and conducted an investigation.
-Before returning to Tokyo, he offered $100 for any live Iriomote cat and $30 for dead cats that were brought to him.
-With the aid of the Taketomi mayor and the Daily Yaeyama Newspaper (八重山毎日新聞, Yaeyama Mainichi Shinbun), he was able to publicize the offer on bulletin boards and in other ways.
-He also announced rewards for the rumored large cat on the island: $200 if brought in alive, $100 for remains.
+In addition to researching the Iriomote cat, Togawa also looked into rumours of a larger cat on the island (see #Yamapikaryaa) and conducted an investigation.
+Before returning to Tokyo, he offered US$100 for any live Iriomote cat and US$30 for dead cats that were brought to him.
+With the aid of the Taketomi mayor and the Daily Yaeyama Newspaper (八重山毎日新聞, Yaeyama Mainichi Shinbun), he was able to publicise the offer on bulletin boards and in other ways.
+He also announced rewards for the rumoured large cat on the island: US$200 if brought in alive, US$100 for remains.

 Through these offers, he acquired two complete skeletons, two skulls, and three pelts that he brought back with him to Tokyo.
 One of the pelts was that which the elementary school children helped obtain, and it was confirmed to be that of an Iriomote cat.
 The sample from Yubu Island was small, and judgment was held back.
 A sample from Ishigaki Island was discovered to be a house cat.

 In January 1966, the body of an Iriomote cat that had been caught in a wild boar trap in the mid-basin of the Nakama River was sent to Koura at the University of the Ryukyus, but there was no more information regarding captures for some time after this.
 In December 1966, Hiroshi Kuroda (黒田宏, Kuroda Hiroshi), a hunter at the Nakama River's mid-basin, caught a live male cat, but it escaped immediately.
 He then caught another male cat soon after.